tv0ll/portainer-nextcloud/README.md

 This does not include encyption!

 By running these docker-compose files, you will get an instance of NextCloud, Apache, and a MariaDB server.
+All of these instances are pulled from their official repos within Docker Hub.

 ## Instructions